25 Coding (Computer Science) Internships for High School Students in 2025

 Timeline: Summer

-Deadline: March 2025
+Deadline: March 15

-The Laboratory Learning Program is a full-time, free research experience in the sciences or engineering for high school students.
+The Laboratory Learning Program is a free full-time research experience in the sciences or engineering for high school students.
 Students are included in ongoing research programs where they are closely supervised by Princeton faculty and research staff.
 The participation dates are customized according to the schedules of the research personnel and the specifics of the project.

 Ages: 16-19